Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Sampling theorems for infinite-dimensional Paley--Wiener spaces

-and since $\lambda\omega < 1$, this concludes our proof. \end{proof} Observe that this theorem is a \say{stronger} version of Theorem \ref{teoremerda}: along with showing that the complement of a $\lambda$-set is a uniqueness set, it also shows that it is a sampling set.
+and since $\lambda\omega < 1$, this concludes our proof. \end{proof} Observe that this theorem is a stronger version of Theorem \ref{teoremerda}: along with showing that the complement of a $\lambda$-set is a uniqueness set, it also shows that it is a sampling set.

-This theorem seems to solve our problem only partially, since it provides a proof for norm equivalence only if $W$ is the complement of a $\lambda$-set, and we do not know if the equivalence holds whenever $W$ is a uniqueness set which is not the complement of a $\lambda$-set.
-As a matter of fact, we do not even know if such uniqueness sets actually exist.
-However, the next theorem shows that any uniqueness set which also has the property of being a sampling set (i.e. norm equivalence holds) is the complement of a $\lambda$-set.
-This means that even if there exist uniqueness sets which are not complement of $\lambda$-sets, they are useless in terms of sampling results through frame inequalities.\\ \begin{theorem} If $W$ is a sampling set for $PW_\omega(G)$, then its complement $S:= V\setminus W$ is a $\lambda$-set. \end{theorem}
+This theorem solves our problem only partially, since it provides a proof for norm equivalence only if $W$ is the complement of a $\lambda$-set, and we do not know if the equivalence holds whenever $W$ is a uniqueness set which is not the complement of a $\lambda$-set.
+Indeed, we do not even know whether such uniqueness sets exist.
+However, the next theorem shows that every sampling set is the complement of a $\lambda$-set.
+This means that even if there exist uniqueness sets which are not complement of $\lambda$-sets, they are useless in terms of sampling results through frame inequalities.\\ It is also worth noting that in the continuous case it is not true that every uniqueness set is also a sampling set.
+Namely, for a uniqueness set $\{x_j\}_{j \in J}$ to be a sampling set, a separation condition $|x_j-x_k|\geq\delta$, $j \neq k$ should hold (see \cite{Polya}, or Remark 4 from \cite{PW1}). \begin{theorem} If $W$ is a sampling set for $PW_\omega(G)$, then its complement $S:= V\setminus W$ is a $\lambda$-set. \end{theorem}